Busting the myths that lie to us

 One for sorrow, two for joy, three for a girl, four for a boy…..

-I didn’t really understand the three or four, nor the 5 or more magpies, but that one for sorrow stuck, and for the next 40 years, whenever I saw a single magpie I nervously, anxiously, scanned for another to break the curse of sorrow.
+I didn’t really understand the three or four, nor the 5 or more magpies, but that one for sorrow stuck.
+For the next 40 years, whenever I saw a single magpie I nervously, anxiously, scanned for another to break the curse of sorrow.

 I changed the, ‘I want to spend some time alone’ to ‘I need Sue solo time’.
 The difference was huge.
 It turned out a whole new dialogue was available around the importance of spending time with yourself and this vital act of self care.